Chaldene/pancam/To-Do.md

 - Automatically generated ICD from files
 - More checks of the data integrity
 - Setup PEP8 tools and ensure code is up to standard.
+- Add liscense for project
+- Check all liscenses are valid
+- Update Readme
+- Make a list of required packages
+- Make reading csv Rover file output similar to that of .ha and other sources

 ## Completed